 In this episode, I discuss some common fears of thoughtful leaders and some ways to try to reduce their impact on your leadership.

 Like the Show?
-Leave a Review On Apple Podcasts ✅
+Please Leave a Review! ✅

-👍 If you like this episode, please take a few minutes to leave a review on Apple Podcasts (Note: you have to scroll to the bottom to leave a review).
+If you like this episode or the show in general, please take a few minutes to leave a review by clicking one of the links below.

 Your review really helps me to reach a wider audience of thoughtful leaders, so we can improve workplaces around the world.
 I appreciate you taking the time! 🙏

-I invite you to a 90-minute Discovery Coaching Session, where we will:
+I invite you to a complimentary Discovery Coaching Session, where we will:

 - Get clear on your most important goals and what is most important to you